Merry Mushroom Wellington

-If you have blitzed the ingredients in two batches, mix the two batches together in a bowl.
+If you have blitzed the ingredients in two batches, mix the two batches together in a bowl and if using, mix in the dried cranberries.
 Roll out the first sheet of pastry, then fill the pastry with the mushroom mixture lengthways down the centre, leaving space around the edges.
 Smooth down the edges and top with the back of a spoon.
 Roll out the second sheet of pastry and carefully lower onto the top of the mixture, roughly matching up the corners.
 Carefully use your hands to shape the pastry around the mixture, gently pressing down the edges.

 Use a knife to cut off the excess pastry around the wellington, leaving about 1.5 centimetres at the edge.
 Use a fork to crimp the edges of the pastry and seal shut.
 Use the knife to cut a few small slits for air to escape at the top.

 Next, the fun bit - decoration!
 Use the excess pastry to cut out your chosen design for the top.
 You could use any cookie cutter shapes you have or just try your best at some free hand shapes!
 Brush the Wellington with a little plant based milk and bake in the oven for around 40 mins.
 Check after 30 minutes and adjust the time accordingly, taking the welly out once it is golden brown.
 Serve with your favourite veggies, roast potatoes, vegan gravy and a little mustard.
 Enjoy!